Alex-Holzer/Code_Snippets/json_unpacking.md

 ## ------- test new verions ---------

-from pyspark.sql import functions as F from pyspark.sql.types import StructType, ArrayType
+from pyspark.sql.functions import col, expr, when, size, explode from pyspark.sql.types import StructType, ArrayType

 def unpack_structured_column(df, column_name):
     """
-    Recursively unpacks a structured column in a PySpark DataFrame, flattening nested structures while extracting the last element from array columns.
+    Recursively unpacks a structured column in a PySpark DataFrame, flattening nested structures and handling arrays generically.
+    Also unpacks each element of the last array element.

     Args:
     df (DataFrame): The input PySpark DataFrame.